 Crew’s Cup Lounge | American

 Lounge serving beer, wine, and cocktails, as well as an extensive bourbon menu

 A signature restaurant with a New England-style steakhouse menu

 Our Verdict: Best for dinner at Yachtsman Steakhouse

-Recommended Items: Anything meat or seafood-related from Yachtsman Steakhouse, such as the Prime Rib-Eye or Captain’s Tower (a pile of shrimp, mussels, oysters, scallop ceviche, and octopus salad)
+Recommended Items: Anything meat or seafood-related from Yachtsman Steakhouse, such as the Prime Rib-Eye with the Half Maine Lobster Thermidor

 Of course, we aren’t the first people to think about this and we certainly won’t be the last.
 In fact, there are already quite a few Skyliner dine-around suggestions to be found on the interwebs if you’d prefer to have someone else do all the planning for you.
 Rather than pigeonholing you into a particular route or certain restaurants, we wanted to help get your creative juices flowing so you can come up with a Disney Skyliner foodie tour perfectly suited to your own tastes and interests.

 Depending on what you and your group are into, you could…

 DIY a bar crawl with a built-in designated driver

 Satisfy your sweet tooth with a dessert-focused tour